pgm-2425-itexploration/syllabus/tutorials/cms/wordpress-met-bedrock.md

 - `index.php`: main template file
 - `functions.php`: theme functions
 - **optional**: other template files such as `header.php`, `footer.php`, ...

+1. **Installing a Theme from the WordPress library** Navigate to **Appearance > Themes**.
+Here you will see the default Twenty Twenty-Five theme.
+To install a new theme click the Add New Theme button.
+From here you can select any theme from the library

 ### Installing Plugins